Search Pennsylvania Public Records & Databases (Free)

 Pennsylvania inmate records typically contain birthdates, inmate numbers, and committing counties.
 Inmate information can assist law enforcement in tracking and apprehending escapees.
 These details can also help jail or prison employees measure an offender’s qualifications for possible parole.

-How Do I Find Someone Arrested Recently?
+How To Find Someone Who Was Arrested Recently

 Those wanting to find someone who was arrested can input “PA arrest search” into a search engine and locate a police department or sheriff’s office website from the provided results.

 The Lancaster County Prison site is an example of what researchers may come across.
-It offers a Who’s in Jail inmate locator that only requires a first and last name, birthdate, and PIN.
+It offers a Who’s in Jail inmate locator that only requires a first and last name, birth date, and PIN.
 There’s also a phone number someone can call to find an inmate.
 (This may come in handy if said inmate happens to be a friend who needs bail money.)

 Anyone who was a target of crime can check out the Victim Information & Notification Everyday (VINE) site.
 In addition to receiving inmate status updates, users are provided resources to help them seek closure.

-Best Place to View Pennsylvania Mugshots
+View Pennsylvania Mugshots

-Many people know that the Internet’s the best place to view mugshots in Pennsylvania since they can conduct research from anywhere through their mobile devices.
 They can begin by typing “PA mugshots” into their preferred search engine and scan the results for their county’s jail or prison website.
 For instance, the Dauphin County Jail has an inmate lookup tool with two search options:

 Source: Dauphin County11